| |

 Manitoba (one member).
 Appointments are made by Orders-in-Council of the appropriate

 government and each appointee is required to be a Professional Engineer.
-Each Member reports
+Each Member

-to the government department that recommended his (her) appointment to the Board; for Canada
+to the government department that recommended his (her) appointment to the Board; for

-appointees it is Environment Canada, for Ontario it is the Ministry of Natural Resources and for
+appointees it is Environment Canada, for Ontario it is the Ministry of Natural Resources

 Manitoba it is Manitoba Water Stewardship.
-The Board, established in 1919, is responsible for the
+The Board, established in 1919, is

-regulation of levels in Lake of the Woods and Lac Seul and flows in the Winnipeg and English
+regulation of levels in Lake of the Woods and Lac Seul and flows in the Winnipeg and

 Rivers downstream of these lakes to their junction.
-In addition, when the level of Lac Seul
+In addition, when the level of Lac

-exceeds certain specified levels, the Board controls the diversion of water from Lake St. Joseph
+exceeds certain specified levels, the Board controls the diversion of water from Lake

 (Albany system) into Lac Seul.
-The Board''s authority is defined by concurrent
+The Board's authority is defined by concurrent

-Canada/Ontario/Manitoba legislation (The Lake of the Woods Control Board Act; 1921, 1922,
+Canada/Ontario/Manitoba legislation (The Lake of the Woods Control Board Act; 1921,

-1958) and is further mandated by a Canada-United States of America Treaty (Convention and
+1958) and is further mandated by a Canada-United States of America Treaty (Convention

-Protocol for Regulating the Level of the Lake of the Woods, 1925), necessary since Lake of the
+Protocol for Regulating the Level of the Lake of the Woods, 1925), necessary since Lake

 Woods is an international boundary water.
 This treaty also created a second board, the

 International Lake of the Woods Control Board (ILWCB).
-While Lake of the Woods is normally
+While Lake of the Woods is

-regulated solely by the LWCB, the outflow from the lake is subject to the approval of the ILWCB
+regulated solely by the LWCB, the outflow from the lake is subject to the approval of

-whenever the level of the lake rises above or falls below certain elevations specified in the treaty.
+whenever the level of the lake rises above or falls below certain elevations specified

-The responsibilities of the LWCB are fulfilled by directing what the outflows of Lake of the
+The responsibilities of the LWCB are fulfilled by directing what the outflows of

 Woods and Lac Seul (and at times the Lake St. Joseph diversion) shall be.
-To assist it in
+To assist

-determining these flows, the Board maintains a full-time Secretariat that monitors conditions in
+determining these flows, the Board maintains a full-time Secretariat that monitors

-the basin, provides information and analysis, and recommends regulating strategy and/or specific
+the basin, provides information and analysis, and recommends regulating strategy

 outflows.
-It also implements strategy when so directed, conducts studies and maintains
+It also implements strategy when so directed, conducts studies and

 communications with basin users.